 - 1 cup fresh blueberries, chopped

 - 1 ripe peach, chopped

-- Remove chicken from the skillet and place on a plate, keeping the heat on.
-Add sauce to the skillet, whisking well.
-Let it cook and bubble for 5-6 minutes, whisking occasionally, until it slightly thickens and reduces by just a bit.
-Add the chicken back in the skillet and toss.
+- Remove chicken from the skillet when done and place on a plate.
+Add the sauce to the skillet, stirring constantly, until it begins to bubble and thicken, approximately 5 to 6 minutes.
+Add chicken back in the skillet and toss.

-- Assemble tostadas by placing chicken on the tortillas, then covering it with a few spoonfuls of corn, avocado, and blueberry salsa.
+- To assemble the tostadas, place chicken on the fried tortillas, cover with corn, avocado and blueberry salsa.